-- Don't take your pet with you to fireworks celebrations. - Ensure that cats with outside access remain safely indoors, especially during fireworks displays.
-Try to take your dog on potty breaks early in the evening, before fireworks are likely to go off. - Minimize flashes and flickering of fireworks-which can escalate pet anxiety-by blocking windows or accompanying the pet to a room with limited views of the outdoors. - Turn on lights in the home to decrease the contrast of light changes. - Provide options for cats to retreat to high hideaways or for dogs to take refuge in noise-buffered safe spaces, such as closets or bedrooms without windows.
+- Don't take your pet with you to fireworks celebrations. - · Ensure that cats with outside access remain safely indoors, and try to take your dog on potty breaks early in - Minimize flashes and flickering of fireworks by blocking windows or accompanying the pet to a room with limited views of the outdoors. - Turn on lights in the home to decrease the contrast of light changes. - Provide safe and quiet hiding places for your pets, like closets or bedrooms without windows.